From ANN to BNN: Inferring Reionization Parameters using Uncertainty-aware Emulators of 21-cm Summaries: Emulation of Signal Statistics

 \section{Emulation of Signal Statistics}

 { }

 To build the training and test sets for our emulators, we first estimate the target signal statistics, i.e., power spectrum and bispectrum, from the simulated 21-cm maps for $7200$ parameter sets as described in Sec \ref{Simulation}.
 Out of these $7200$ signal estimates, we set aside randomly selected $50$ samples as the test set to check the performance of our emulators, and out of the remaining data, $ 80\%$ is used for training, and $20\%$ is used to validate the corresponding network's performance.
 We have used the \texttt{KERAS} \footnote{\url{https://keras.io/}} \cite{chollet2015keras} library based on the \texttt{TensorFlow}\footnote{\url{https://www.tensorflow.org/}} \cite{tensorflow2015-whitepaper} package to develop the ANN-based emulators and \texttt{PYRO}\footnote{\url{https://pyro.ai/}} \cite{bingham2018pyro} probabilistic programming library based on the \texttt{PyTorch}\footnote{\url{https://pytorch.org/}} \cite{Paszke_2019_pytorch} package to develop BNN-based emulators.
 Initially, we train our emulators for the entire dataset and tune the network to enhance their prediction accuracy and relative errors.
 However, to test the robustness of these emulators, we gradually reduce the training data set volume and try to identify the minimum number of points in the parameter space that are required for getting an optimally trained emulator, both for the power spectrum and bispectrum.
+The training of both emulators is done using the NVIDIA A100-SXM4-40GB GPU.
+ANN emulators required $\sim 30$ mins and BNN emulators $\sim 2$ hrs to train on this GPU.